stackbit-projects/marvelous-comet-91c92/src/pages/about.md

           any bugs, open an issue, and we’ll fire our junior dev.
 Just kidding Michael, you’re good.
         image: images/nan_talk.jpg
-      - title: We think plants are the future
-        description: >-
-          Word.
-But good **code** _can_ solve a lots of problems, too.
-New _and_ old.
-That’s why we help beginners get started with web development through free content and tools, like this theme.
-We also believe [the JAMstack](https://jamstack.org/) might be one solid pillar on which we build that future.
-        image: images/team.jpg
   - type: promotion_section
     section_id: promotion_section
     title: A new home interior for summer